Skip to main content

 • A-LevelA*AA

-Latin for the 3-year course (Q800).
-Applicants applying with Classical Greek instead of Latin should contact shortlisted College(s) before applying and may be advised to consider the 4-year route. required.
-For the 4-year course: Classical Civilisation, For the 4-year course: English (language or literature), For the 4-year course: History, For the 4-year course: Languages (ancient or modern) recommended.The minimum offer level is A*AA.
+Latin or Greek (3-year route), History, English Literature recommended.The minimum offer level is A*AA.
 Some Colleges may set higher offers or specify an A* in a particular subject.
 For the 3-year course, official guidance currently states Latin is required, while applicants offering Classical Greek instead of Latin should contact Colleges before applying.
 For the 4-year course, no specific subjects are required, but Classical Civilisation, English, History, and languages are recommended.

 HL: Latin at Higher Level for the 3-year course (Q800).
 Applicants with Classical Greek Higher Level instead of Latin should contact shortlisted College(s). required.
 For the 4-year course: Classical Civilisation or equivalent classical study where available, English, History, Languages (ancient or modern) recommended at HL.Some Colleges may make IB offers above the minimum offer level, including 777 or a higher points total, and may require 7 in particular subjects.